franciscop/modern-editor/README.md

 # Modern Editor

 Modern Editor is a text editor API.
-It is event-based, meaning that there are many events pre-loaded and you can easily define more.
-There are no default actions, but in the examples below you can see how easy it is to add new examples.
-If you want some pre-made ones, you can check the folder `/actions` to see some examples.
+It is event-based, meaning that there are many events and actions pre-loaded and you can easily define more.

 ## Characteristics

 - Event-based: most things are an event.
 For example, when the selection of the text of the editor changes the event `editor.on('select', function(){});` is triggered.
 When a registered shortcut is pressed the event `editor.on('shortcut', function(){})` is triggered.
 There are many more, see below for the description of few
 - Extensible: there are several ways of doing the same thing, which adds flexibility.
 However, there's a *preferred* way for most things.
 All of this is documented below.
+- Defaults: some common actions are

 ## Getting started